radius-project/radius/docs/contributing/contributing-code/running-radius-locally.md

 You'll need to:

-- Duplicate the contents of an Kubernetes Environment
+- Duplicate the contents of a environment
 - Give the new environment a memorable name like `test` or `local`
 - Add `ucplocalurl` and `enableucp` to point to the URLs of your local UCP and enabling UCP